batsonjay/uploadDistributor/docs/AzuraCast-upload-flow.md

 This document outlines the flow of data and processes involved in uploading files to AzuraCast from the Upload Distributor daemon, from the point where "Starting upload to AzuraCast..." is logged to "AzuraCast upload completed successfully".

 ## Update as of 2025-05-27 06:55:00pm
 This document was created early in the process of building the app.
-It is correct in the sense of *flow*, but there are some steps missing and some data that is incorrect.
-I'm going to collect some thoughts here, and then we'll work on "fixing" these things one at a time - updating this document as we create a plan to do it.

-* **Edits mean this doc and code don't match** I made some edits to start to capture what needed to be done; but I don't think the things I added are in the flow, or the mocks.
-SO, warning: The stuff below "Upload Process Flow" in this doc isn't perfectly authoritative as of this time.

-* **Upload file pathname not complete**
-  * .mp3 media files are all uploaded to individual folders for each DJ.
-So, the name of the DJ for whom this set is being processed needs added to the end of the .../files path, which is not as it is currently constructed.
+It may still show some vestiages of history, but is largely updated with revised information on how this upload is to be done.
+Much of the work that must be done is to get rid of code that was placeholder-code & mocks that were done early, but incorrectly, just to get other aspects of the application working correctly.
+The next task is to make proper code for this section of the application.

-* **Need to check upload progress reporting / status**
+* **Related, but un-described work: Provide upload progress reporting / status**
   * The web-ui is designed to provide upload progress indication of the .mp3 file.
 Most will be large.
 Because the development so far has used small .mp3 files in order to get initial code in place, an upload of a large file has not been tested.
 This matters because the mock will need to be prepared to receive a large file.
+In addition, code is needed as part of this work to provide a way for the web-ui to display upload progress.

-* **Mock likely needs major work**
+* **Mock needs major rework**
-  * A review of the code in the mock makes me concerned that it inadequately models the AzuraCast APIs that are necessary to use.
-Here are the URLs to the API paths I'm certain we need to use.
-Note that the full API documentation for each API call is at https://radio.balearic-fm.com/docs/api/, including both the syntax for sending as well as all responses, and the schema.
-A new section is added after description of the 3 upload steps that outlines the mock.
-It actually provides slightly more information about the implied capabilities that the daemon needs to implement in order to complete the upload.
+  * A review of the code in the mock suggests that it currently inadequately models the AzuraCast APIs that are necessary to use.
+The full API documentation for each API call is available at https://radio.balearic-fm.com/docs/api/, including both the syntax for sending as well as all responses, and the schema.

 ## Upload Process Flow